Greenport, Suffolk County, New York: History

 Greenport was first settled in 1682 and incorporated in 1838.
 Greenport was once a whaling and ship building village, and since 1844, has been the eastern terminal station on the north fork for the Long Island Rail Road.

 During Prohibition, rum running and speakeasies became a significant part of Greenport's economy.
 Greenport's residents knew the waters well and could outrun the coastguard.
 Restaurants on the east end, including Claudio's in Greenport, served the illegal booze.
 Many of the village's older structures are included in the Greenport Village Historic District, which was added to the National Register of Historic Places in 1986.

 Police department disbanded

 Village residents voted 617–339 in November 1994 to disband their nine-member police department.
 The department, which was established in 1947, was shut down after a grand jury investigation into a series of scandals.
 Since the shutdown, police services have been provided by the Southold Town Police Department.
-In 2005, trustees established a local chapter parapolice organization of volunteer vigilantes, Guardian Angels, to patrol the village.
+In 2005, trustees established a local chapter parapolice organization of volunteer Guardian Angels, to patrol the village.